Diniden/terraria-server/README.md

 ## Using

+WINDOWS USERS: Download and update your .NET framework and XNA framework (ONLY DOWNLOAD FROM OFFICIAL MICROSOFT WEBSITES.
+BE CAREFUL ABOUT THAT!!!)

 - Clone this repo.
 - Have the latest NodeJS install
 - Open a terminal and make sure your current working directory is the project you just cloned